DhavalSharma19/ISSU_Tool_Automation/README.md

 using two vPCs, which is inherently loop-free because of the way spanning-tree works.
 </pre>

+If this shows output ISSU cannot proceed then the show spanning-tree issu-impact failed and the function returns an error. <br>

+### Incompatibility Check :- <br>
+Execute command "show incompatibility-all nxos + <issu_image>"

+First we execute the command "show boot mode".
+If this shows an error means LXC ISSU is not supported on current image/device and the function will show a warning and boot mode will be native.<br>

 ### Validate_ISSU :- <br>
 Takes arguments : logger, device, img_name, upgrade_type, upgrade_subtype, lxc_issu. <br>